ASzymczakluc/488--Music--HMWK-1/README.md

 Buffers 2: Where sounds are stored.

 How to use:
-1. Make sure all files are downloaded and the the sounds in the buffer are properly loaded
+1. Make sure all files are downloaded and the the sounds in the buffer are properly loaded.
-2. Make sure sound is on
+2. Make sure sound is on.
 3. Have fun with the bar and hearing the changes.